 Challenges: Beit Sasson has transitioned from hardly a minyan in the basement of another building to a well-established thriving community in just a few years.
 B”H” our membership is stronger than ever.
 Yet, membership dues alone are not enough to sustain our synagogue.
 Last year, due to the pandemic, we did not have live auctions for all the mitzvot during High Holy Days.
 For that reason, I would like to urge everyone to continue their financial support.
 Buy the holiday seats although you may not be able to attend the services.
 Renew your membership, bid high on the mitzvot to show your support, because sustaining Beit Sasson is the only way we can be “The Sephardic Congregation of Newton.”

 With help of Hashem this pandemic will be over, and we can soon resume normal operations.
 In the meantime, you will hear a lot from me requesting help on how to overcome each obstacle we face.

 I am always anxious to hear your suggestions and ways you can help improve Beit Sasson.
 Please contact me at JosephYashar@yahoo.com suggesting how you can get involved and help in whichever way possible.

-Due to the pandemic, we are forced to limit the headcount to worship at Beit Sasson.
+In keeping with Sephardic tradition, everyone, member or otherwise is always welcome to worship at Beit Sasson.
+Our space is limited.
+The pandemic may again force us to limit the headcount to worship at Beit Sasson.
 However, we highly encourage people to become members, and to buy seats for the High Holy Days just to support our beloved shul.
-B”H” the pandemic will be over soon and we are to ensure we have a place to go back to.
+B”H” the pandemic will be over soon and we are to ensure we can maintain our momentum in moving forward.
 Please see www.sephardic-newton.org to conveniently purchase seats, and to make payments/donations.